isomerpages/moe-northoakspri/index.md

   - announcements:
       title: Announcements
       id: announcements
-      subtitle: Add a list of announcements with dates
       announcement_items:
-        - title: New Announcement
+        - title: Northoaks Primary School is celebrating Teachers’ Day on Thursday
-          date: 27 August 2024
+          date: 29 August 2024
-          announcement: Announcement content
+          announcement: We welcome former Northoaks students to visit the teachers from 11.30 am to 12.30 pm.
+You are reminded to follow the school rules and adhere to the instructions given by the school staff to facilitate a meaningful visit.
           link_text: ""
           link_url: ""
 ---